Educating future leaders in radiology.

 The faculty and staff of the Northwestern University Feinberg School of Medicine’s Department of Radiology are committed to educating future leaders of our field, conducting innovative research and providing exceptional patient care and service to physicians through our affiliated care sites and hospitals.

 Our experienced faculty provide specialized training, research and patient care related to a number of specialties.
-Explore our Medical Specialties to learn more about our areas of expertise.
+Explore our Divisions to learn more about our areas of expertise.

 Dr. Kai Lin, MD, MS, is a Research Associate Professor of Radiology who is subspecialized in cardiovascular imaging.
 His research focuses on developing novel MRI techniques and biomarkers for the detection and assessment of cardiovascular diseases.
 Dr. Lin is also equipped with a solid background in biostatistics and epidemiology.